Choosing whether to prescribe at all

 If seizures occur or seizure incidence increases

 - Consider checking sodium levels for hyponatraemia.
 Antidepressants (often SSRIs) can cause hyponatraemia and seizures may occur where this is severe.
-Our advice on Treating depression following anti-depressant induced hyponatraemia may help with subsequent choices.

 - Consider the need for neurologist input.